cudoventures/cudos-network-docs/src/docs/build-and-earn/testnet-guides/create-validator.md

 # Create a validator

 To create a validator account, you need:
-1. A running ethereum full node
+1. A running ethereum full-node
 2. A validator
 3. An orchestrator
 4. A gravity bridge

 Only after finalizing previous steps, you can start the process of creating a validator and running it on your node. this section explains how to achieve each step in detail.

-## Ethereum full node
+## Ethereum full-node

+You need to use [ethereum full-node](https://ethereum.org/en/developers/docs/nodes-and-clients/#full-node).

-You can use an existing full-node if you have or you can follow the procedure below in order to start one but do use Infura:
+You can use an existing full-node if you have or you can follow the procedure below in order to start one but make sure not to use Infura:
 1. Run your ethereum binary on a different machine that your validator is running
 2. Clone the [CudosBuilders](https://github.com/CudoVentures/cudos-builders) repository
 3. Rename it to exactly _CudosBuilders_